srajrast/ky-11-design-calculations/README.md

 **TakeoffAnalysis.m**: Takeoff distance calculations (Landing distance was calculated in a similar way)

 ### Cost Analysis
-**CostEstimation.m**: Calculation of unit cost and maintenance costs
+**CostEstimation.m**: Calculation of unit cost, oil and maintenance costs, and fixed costs